 - Judicial legal education.

 The Centre supports and encourages members to engage in legal education scholarship and research projects, and produce high quality and impactful research outputs including monographs, journal articles, and conference papers.
-The CPLE also hosts and publishes legal education journals, including but not limited to the Legal Education Review and the Australian Journal of Clinical Education.
+The CPLE also hosts and publishes legal education journals, including but not limited to the Legal Education Review, Australian Journal of Clinical Education and Spreadsheets in Education.

 The Centre and its members are available to engage in legal education research projects commissioned by public and private organisations.
 Contact [email protected] for more information.